-The Contracts or agreements between various parties are framed and validated by the Indian Contract Act.
-Contract Act is one of the most central laws that regulates and oversees all the business wherever a deal or an agreement is to be reached at.
+Indian Contract Act frames and validates the contracts or agreements between various parties.
+Contract Act is one of the central laws that regulate and oversee all the business wherever there is a case of a deal or an agreement.
 The following section will tell us what a contract is.

-We will see how a contract is defined by The Indian Contract Act, 1872.
+We will see how the Indian Contract Act, 1872 defines a contract.
 We will also define the terms as per the Act and see what that means.
 In these topics, we will decipher all the vivid aspects of the Contract Act.
 Let us begin by understanding the concept of a contract.

 The Indian Contract Act, 1872 defines the term “Contract” under its section 2 (h) as “An agreement enforceable by law”.
 In other words, we can say that a contract is anything that is an agreement and enforceable by the law of the land.

 This definition has two major elements in it viz – “agreement” and “enforceable by law”.
 So in order to understand a contract in the light of The Indian Contract Act, 1872 we need to define and explain these two pivots in the definition of a contract.

 In section 2 (e), the Act defines the term agreement as “every promise and every set of promises, forming the consideration for each other”.

 Now that we know how the Act defines the term “agreement”, there may be some ambiguity in the definition of the term promise.

 The Act in its section 2(b) defines the term “promise” here as: “when the person to whom the proposal is made signifies his assent thereto, the proposal becomes an accepted proposal.
 A proposal when accepted, becomes a promise”.